Small Towns Fear They Are Unprepared For Future Climate-Driven Flooding

 Paying for resilience

 The underlying issue, flood experts say, is that so many Americans live in harm's way.
-Millions of Americans currently live in flood-prone areas, either by necessity, preference, policy or a combination of all three, and climate change is exacerbating their risk.
+Millions of Americans live in flood-prone areas, either by necessity, preference, policy or a combination of all three, and climate change is exacerbating their risk.

-"Stronger floodplain regulations are critical," says Laura Lightbody, the head of the flood-prepared communities initiative at The Pew Charitable Trusts.
+"Stronger flood plain regulations are critical," says Laura Lightbody, the head of the flood-prepared communities initiative at The Pew Charitable Trusts.
 "More things, assets and people in harm's way means greater impact, costs and lives lost."

 Many local and state governments continue to allow, and even encourage, development in flood-prone areas despite that growing flood risk.
 In an opinion piece published last year in the Proceedings of the National Academy of Sciences, river engineer Desiree Tullos wrote that there are currently "perverse incentives for occupation of flood-prone areas along with a widespread lack of awareness of the associated risks."

 Along the Mississippi River and its tributaries, some places are more heavily populated than others.
-Flood insurance data offers one rough indication of where residents are concentrated in flood-prone areas, in part because those who reside in the floodplain and have a mortgage are required to buy insurance.
+Flood insurance data offers one rough indication of where residents are concentrated in flood-prone areas, in part because those who reside in the flood plain and have a mortgage are required to buy insurance.

 An analysis by Pew of recent flood insurance policy data from the Federal Emergency Management Agency showed that the highest rate of flood insurance contracts are in counties around the mouth of the Mississippi.